elfgoh/pugs-org-sg/content/20150622-pyconsg-2015-thank-you.md

 organizing committee for all their hard work in the past year to make this conference a reality.
-We will soon be opening a call for volunteers for PyCon SG 2016; if you are interested in helping out with the conference (no technical chops required), look out for our next meeting!
+We will soon be opening a call for volunteers for PyCon SG 2016; if you are interested in helping out with the conference (no technical chops required), stay subscribed to our [Google Group](https://groups.google.com/forum/#!forum/pythonsg) and [Facebook Group](https://www.facebook.com/groups/pythonsg/) and look out for our next meeting!

 Sincerely, Victor Neo